Breast Augmentation Revision

 Dr. Van Raalte has become a midwest expert in revision breast augmentation.
 He has 32 years of experience with breast augmentation and carefully measuring and recommending options, all of which are personalized for the individual patient.

 We treat patients who have had surgery elsewhere and are unhappy with the size or the final appearance.
 Some patients may not have healed or turned out as they had hoped.
 This can include issues such as symmastia, implant malposition, size, or droop.
 Some are our own former patients and have had changes after pregnancy, aging, or had a deflation of an old saline implant.
 Breast implant revision can include a new implant type, size, correction of droop or malposition and use of grafting materials.

 REASONS FOR SECONDARY SURGERY

 Some patients will desire a larger size.
 Some have had deflation of an old saline implant or rupture of an old gel implant.
 We frequently see patients that will upgrade to the new cohesive gel implants (that are now available) after a saline implant deflation.
 There may be breast droop or further changes after pregnancy.

-Problems after that can occur after the initial surgery that we have corrected include: malposition, or one implant is too high or too low; or symmastia (referred to as uni-boob or wrinkling).
+Problems that can occur after initial surgery that we have then corrected include… malposition, or one implant is too high or too low; or symmastia (referred to as uni-boob or wrinkling).
 Techniques we use include use of cohesive gel implants or material such as a silk mesh.